 - Voting members of the Academy Of Television Arts And Science vote for the acting categories based on single episodes of series that are entered.

 - The Emmy statuette represents an angel holding up an atom.

 - The Emmy statuette was designed by one Louis McManus, a television engineer, who is said to have been inspired by his wife when designing the angel.

-- Each Emmy statuette weighs 6lbs, and is made out of the metals copper, gold, nickel and silver.
+- Each Emmy statuette weighs 6lbs, and is made from a combination of metals including copper, gold, nickel, and silver.